Brothers of the Sacred Heart: Expansion

 In 1854 the Brothers of the Sacred Heart established St. Stanislaus College in Bay Saint Louis Mississippi.
 St. Stanislaus is the oldest institution of learning on the Mississippi Gulf Coast.
 Chartered in 1870 as St. Stanislaus College, the school became a college preparatory in 1923.
 In over 150 years the Brothers and faculty at St. Stanislaus have trained more than 10,000 young men in the principles of Christian doctrine and education.

 In September 1869, the Brothers founded St. Aloysius High School in the French Quarter of New Orleans.
 This school merged with Cor Jesu High School in 1969 to form Brother Martin High School, which still serves the youth of that city.

-In 1872, the Province of the United States extended its schools into Canada, and in 1880 transferred its novitiate from Indianapolis to Arthabaskaville (Arthabaska), in 1894, the brothers founded St Vincent Academy (now known as Catholic High School) a 6 time blue ribbon school winner, in Baton Rouge, Louisiana. in Quebec, Canada.
-In 1895, four Brothers were sent to Hawaii to help care for the healthy sons of lepers quarantined on the island of Molokai, which was an outgrowth of the labors of the recently deceased Apostle to the Lepers, Father Damien, SS.CC., now known as Saint Damien of Molokai.
+In 1872, the Province of the United States extended its schools into Canada, and in 1880 transferred its novitiate from Indianapolis to Arthabaskaville (Arthabaska), in Quebec, Canada.
+In 1894, the brothers founded St Vincent Academy (now known as Catholic High School) a 6 time blue ribbon school winner, in Baton Rouge, Louisiana.
+In 1895, four Brothers were sent to Hawaii to help care for the healthy sons of lepers quarantined on the island of Molokai, which was an outgrowth of the labors of the recently deceased Damien of Molokai.

 The growth of the Congregation in Canada was so rapid, that, by the end of the 19th century, it was deemed advisable to erect the establishments in Canada into a separate Province.
 This was effected by a decree of the General Chapter of the Society held at Paradis, near Le Puy-en-Velay, France, in 1900.
-About that same time, both a House of Studies for postulants and a novitiate for the United States Province were established at Metuchen, New Jersey.
+About that same time, both a house of studies for postulants and a novitiate for the United States Province were established at Metuchen, New Jersey.

+In 1939, at the request of Bishop Thomas Edmund Molloy, the Brothers of the Sacred Heart bought West Neck Farms in Huntington, Long Island, New York, intending to establish a boarding school and summer retreat.
+It was founded by Martinian, Provincial Superior, and named Coindre Hall in memory of André Coindre, the founder of the order.
+The school was intended to generate funds for the formation and education of young members of the order.
+It closed on June 30, 1971, due to a lack of teachers.
+At the time of its closing there were 116 students.

-Not unlike many other religious communities in the Catholic Church, the Congregation saw a tremendous surge in vocations just prior to the Second Vatican Council.
+Not unlike many other religious communities in the Catholic Church, the congregation saw a tremendous surge in vocations just prior to the Second Vatican Council.
 However, as with other groups, a substantial number of these men subsequently left the Institute.
 Africa and South America remain the two regions where vocations to the Institute are at their highest.

-The Congregation holds that its founder, Andre Coindre, preached and acted upon the spirit of compassion that Jesus Christ exemplified through his own life.
-By responding to the abandoned youth in the city of Lyon, Coindre gave of himself, of his own heart.
-The Brothers of the Sacred Heart are called to respond just as did Coindre, just as Jesus did.
-This spirit of compassion is what motivates the Brothers today.